qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

   Use this process only if the CRS applied to the layer is wrong or if none was applied.
-* The :guilabel:`Available datasets` frame lists all the dataset groups (and subitems) in the mesh layer, with their type and description in a tree view.
+* The :guilabel:`Available datasets` frame lists all the dataset groups (and subgroups) in the mesh layer, with their type and description in a tree view.
+  Both regular datasets (i.e. their data is stored in the file) and virtual datasets (which are :ref:`calculated on the fly <mesh_calculator>`) are listed.

   * Use the |add| :guilabel:`Assign extra dataset to mesh` button to add more groups to the current mesh layer.